-AVE G. LETHBRIDGE Biographical Infor nation and Principal Occupation AVE G. LETHBRIDGE Age: 60 Location: Toronto, Ontario, Canada Director Since: N/A Status: INDEPENDENT Biographical Information and Principal OccupationMs.
-Lethbridge is a corporate director and was most recently Executive Vice-Presider Chief Human Resources and Safety & Ethics Officer of Toronto Hydro Corporation, a electric utility and energy service company, a position that she has held since Novemb 2013 until her retirement in December 2021.
-During her career spanning 23 years from 1998, she has held various progressive senior executive leadership positions with Toront Hydro encompassing human resources, environment, health and safety, business continuit and pandemic incident command, corporate social responsibility, sustainability (ESG climate change strategy targets, mergers and restructuring, executive succession, enterprise risk, security & crisis management, regulatory compliance, strategy, technology change are innovation, government relations, and corporate governance.
-From 2002 to 2004 she way Vice President, Organizational Development and Performance & Corporate Ethics Office from 2004 to 2007 she was Vice President, Human Resources and Organization Effectiveness; and from 2008 to 2013 she was Vice President, Organizational Effectivene and Environment Health and Safety.
-Her experience also includes the gas, utility are telecom industry.
-Ms. Lethbridge has served on the board of directors of Kinross Go Corporation ("Kinross"), a TSX and New York Stock Exchange-listed issu and currently services as a member of the corporate governance and nomina and chair of the human resource and compensation committee.
-She previousl audit and risk committee of Kinross from 2015-2018 and the corporate restechnical committee from 2018-2019.
-Ms. Lethbridge holds a Master of Science degree in Organizational Dev Pepperdine University, in California, with international consulting in the US, China and Mexico.
+AVE G. LETHBRIDGE Biographical Information and Principal Occupation Age: 60 Location: Toronto, Ontario, Canada Director Since: N/A Ms. Lethbridge is a corporate director and was most recently Executive Vice-President, Chief Human Resources and Safety & Ethics Officer of Toronto Hydro Corporation, an electric utility and energy service company, a position that she has held since November 2013 until her retirement in December 2021.
+During her career spanning 23 years from Status: INDEPENDENT 1998, she has held various progressive senior executive leadership positions with Toronto Hydro encompassing human resources, environment, health and safety, business continuity and pandemic incident command, corporate social responsibility, sustainability (ESG), climate change strategy targets, mergers and restructuring, executive succession, enterprise risk, security & crisis management, regulatory compliance, strategy, technology change and innovation, government relations, and corporate governance.
+From 2002 to 2004 she was Vice President, Organizational Development and Performance & Corporate Ethics Officer; from 2004 to 2007 she was Vice President, Human Resources and Organizational Effectiveness; and from 2008 to 2013 she was Vice President, Organizational Effectiveness and Environment Health and Safety.
+Her experience also includes the gas, utility and telecom industry.
+Ms. Lethbridge has served on the board of directors of Kinross Gold Corporation ("Kinross"), a TSX and New York Stock Exchange-listed issuer, since 2015, and currently services as a member of the corporate governance and nominating committee and chair of the human resource and compensation committee.
+She previously served on the audit and risk committee of Kinross from 2015-2018 and the corporate responsibility and technical committee from 2018-2019.
+Ms. Lethbridge holds a Master of Science degree in Organizational Development from Pepperdine University, in California, with international consulting in the US, China and Mexico.
 She has completed the Directors' Education Program from the Institute of Corporate Directors at the University of Toronto's Rotman School of Management and currently holds the ICD.D designation.
 She is a Certified Human Resource Executive and a former Board Governor for the Georgian College.
 In 2021, she was the recipient of the Lifetime Achievement award (2021 OEA Energy Awards) from the Ontario Energy Association.
-Other Put lic Board Memberships Kinross Gold Corporation Board / Committee Memberships Attendance at Regular Meetings in Fiscal 2022 Overall Attendance N/A N/A N/A Securities Beneficially Owned or Controlled (as at August 5, 2022) N/A
+Other Public Board Memberships • Kinross Gold Corporation Board / Committee Memberships Attendance at Regular Meetings in Fiscal 2022 Overall Attendance N/A N/A N/A Securities Beneficially Owned or Controlled (as at August 5, 2022) N/A